Rwanda

-Climate and Weather of Rwanda
+Climate overview of Rwanda

 Rwanda is a landlocked country in Southeastern Africa, remarkably known for its elevated terrain.
 The country is home to towering mountains and hills, with most of the land elevated at a minimum of 900 meters (2952 ft), earning the nickname "The Land of a Thousand Hills."
 Rwanda is situated at the heart of Africa's Great Rift Valley, making it home to majestic lakes that are perfect for a serene getaway.